 It seems like the fringe fascination just ended but fun-loving times require a style that looks good on the dance floor.
 To keep from going too "cartoony", pair with modern streamlined pieces and keep it to a minimum.
 And never style fringe with crafty boho jewelry to keep the look from becoming too matchy-matchy.

-The Checker Yourself trend are breaking out big.
-You’ll see these checked designs on women’s clothing, men’s suits, and even nails.
-Traditional black and white paired with bright, eye-catching colors is a great look.
-And forget the “never mix prints” rule – it’s old and outdated.
+The Checker Yourself trend is breaking out big.
+You'll see these checked designs on women's clothing, men's suits, and even nails.
+Traditional black and white paired with bright, eye-catching colors gives a great look.
+And forget the "never mix prints" rule - it's old and outdated.
 Pair checkerboard with soft florals, a little houndstooth, and maybe even a few stripes.
 And if checkerboard is not really your thing, look for checked accessories instead!

 Goth goes mainstream

 According to some, Goth may go mainstream this year.
 We're talking black styling to a tee.